MichiHo/studienprojekt/README.md

 ## For exploring ADE20k:

+-   `ade20k/create_ade_stats.py` needs the whole dataset and creates the `ade_stats.pkl`-file with more detailed stats about ADE20k.
--   `ade20k/create_ade_stats.py` needs the whole dataset and creates a pkl-file containing parents (with counts), objectcounts and scene presence for each ADE-class and number of images for each scene.
+-   `ade20k/create_ade_summary.py` needs `ade_stats.pkl` and the full dataset and creates a HTML file with examples and statistics for classnames, class combinations and parent-child relationships.
--   `ade20k/list_parents.py` does the almost the same for single classes.
+-   `ade20k/list_parents.py` does the almost the same as `create_ade_stats` for single classes.
 It takes classnames as input and creates a csv file each with all parents instances of this class can have and how often that is the case.
 It needs the full dataset.
 -   `ade20k/ade_class_examples.py` extracts examples for each given class, with outlines drawn around the class instances.
--   `ade20k/query_ade_stats.py` takes the ade_stats file and lets one pick classes interactively, for which all possible parent classes are shown with the count of how often it is the case, and also how often the class appears in which scene.
+-   `ade20k/query_ade_stats.py` needs `ade_stats.pkl` and lets one pick classes interactively, for which all possible parent classes are shown with the count of how often it is the case, and also how often the class appears in which scene.
--   `ade20k/ade_img_details.py` interactively takes image IDs (which are used in the ADE-index) and shows contained classes and counts.
 -   `ade20k/img_outlines.py` takes a folder containing images and their corresponding json files, and is configured with a list of ADE-class names and colors and saves the images, with colored outlines of the class instances, in an output folder.
--   `ade20k/create_ade_summary.py` takes a set of ADE-classes and creates a HTML file with examples and statistics.
 -   `ade20k/pick_snippets.py` picks a given number of random snippets from a dataset.

 TODO: one script for one/multiple examples of one/multiple ade-classes, optionally outlined